metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations to add to the resources during its creation.
-- `labels` (Map of String) Labels to add to the resources during its creation.
-The labels with keys 'app' and 'component' are reserved for use by the operator.
+- `labels` (Map of String) Labels to add to the resources during its creation.The labels with keys 'app' and 'component' are reservedfor use by the operator.

 <a id="nestedatt--spec--operand_metadata--pod_metadata"></a>